kevinclancy/SchemaTypes/README.md

 Modern database systems, and also crusty old ones such as MUMPS, advertise the fact that they are "schemaless" as if it is a feature.
-However, I believe that when someone creates data, they should pair the data with its intended meaning; this saves anyone who stumbles upon the data a world of trouble trying to infer its full meaning from reading the field names, concrete data instances, code accessing it.
+However, I believe that when someone creates data, they should pair the data with its intended meaning; this saves anyone who stumbles upon the data a world of trouble trying to infer its full meaning from reading the field names, examining concrete data instances, and poring through the code accessing it.

 Developers sometimes write informal schemas, which is better than neglecting to write a schema entirely.
 But *foreign keys*, data elements that refer to other locations in the database, are a typical weak point for these informal schemas.